Kotlin/kotlin-koans-edu/Builders/Html builders/task.md

 ## HTML builder

-_1._ Fill the table with the proper values from the product list.
+_1._ Fill the table with proper values from the product list.
 The products are declared in `data.kt`.

 _2._ Color the table like a chess board.